Asian stocks rise ahead of U.S. inflation update on hopes of easing rate hikes - ExBulletin

 Due to the low bar set for businesses for spring, they may be able to get through without too much heroism.

-Bank of America drifted between loss and gain after regulators ordered it to refund $100 million to customers.
-It rose 0.7% after regulators said it doubled fees, withheld credit card rewards and opened accounts without customers’ knowledge.
+Bank of America drifted between losses and gains after regulators ordered him $250 million in customer refunds and fines.
+It ended with a 1.3% gain after regulators said it doubled fees, withheld credit card rewards and opened accounts without customers’ knowledge.

-In the bond market, Treasury yields held relatively steady after rising last week on expectations that the Fed would keep interest rates higher for longer in its campaign to tame inflation.
+In the bond market, Treasury yields were mixed after rising last week on expectations that the Fed will keep interest rates higher for longer in its campaign to tame inflation.

 The two-year Treasury yield, which moves more in line with Fed expectations, edged up to 4.88% from 4.86%.

-Shares in London fell 0.1% after a report showed wages in the UK were rising at a record pace amid stubbornly high inflation.
+Shares in London rose 0.1% after a report showed wages in the UK were rising at a record pace amid stubbornly high inflation.
 This reinforces central bank expectations to continue raising interest rates.

 AP Business Writers Matt Ott and Joe McDonald contributed.